Moringa Honey

 Best practices for consuming honey:

-1.Mix with Warm Water or Milk: Add honey to warm water or milk at room temperature.
-Stir until dissolved for a soothing drink.
+Mix with Warm Water or Milk: Add honey to lukewarm (not hot) water or milk and stir gently for a comforting drink.

 Proper Storage Guidelines for Honey:

-1.Avoid Sunlight and Heat: Keep honey away from direct sunlight and heat sources, like stoves and heating appliances, to prevent degradation and quality loss.
+Avoid Sunlight and Heat: Store honey away from direct sunlight and heat sources to help preserve its natural qualities.

 Shelf life of honey:

-Best before 18 months from the date of packaging
+Best before 18 months from the date of packaging.